telerik/blazor-docs/components/stockchart/labels-template-and-format.md

 # Label Template and Format

-The StockChart for Blazor can render labels on the axes, and the navigator.
-You can control those texts not only through the values you data bind, but also through [format strings](#format-strings) or [templates](#templates).
+The StockChart for Blazor can render labels on the axes and the navigator.
+You can control these texts not only through the values you bind to data but also through [format strings](#format-strings) or [templates](#templates).

 You can also rotate the labels by setting the `Angle` parameter to a numeric value the labels will rotate to.